GDGAlgiers/nest-init-cli/README.md

    - **ODM Integration**: Setup Mongoose for MongoDB with pre-configured models and schemas.
 2. **Authentication Setup**
    - Implement JWT authentication with pre-configured guards and strategies.
-   - Add social authentication for services like Google and Facebook.
+   - Add social authentication for services like Google, Facebook and Github.
-3. **Project Type Selection**
-   - **REST**: Setup a RESTful API with pre-configured controllers, services, and modules.
-   - **GraphQL**: Initialize a GraphQL server with schema-first or code-first approach, including ready-to-use resolvers and modules.

 ### Built with